Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 • Increased Paid Maternity Leave:

 One of the key amendments of the 2017 act is the increase in the duration of paid maternity leave available for women employees from 12 weeks to 26 weeks.
-Women are allowed to avail of the benefits of maternity leave eight weeks prior to the estimated due date and utilize the remaining weeks postpartum.
+Women are allowed to avail of the benefits of maternity leave eight weeks before the estimated due date and utilize the remaining weeks postpartum.
 However, for having two or more surviving children, the duration of paid maternity leave is 12 weeks (i.e. six weeks before and six weeks after the expected date of delivery).

 • Maternity Leave For Adoptive And Commissioning Mothers:

-The act defines mothers in two distinct categories when it comes to adoptions.
+Maternity Benefits Act defines mothers in two distinct categories when it comes to adoptions.
 One is the ‘adoptive mother’ which refers to the mother adopting the child and the ‘commissioning mother’ which refers to the biological mother whose egg is used to create the embryo during In Vitro Fertilisation.
 As per the provisions of the amended act, mothers adopting a child below the age of three months are entitled to 12 weeks of maternity leave from the date of adoption.
 The same amount of leave can be availed by commissioning mothers as well.

 • Work From Home Option: